-On May the 4th Microsoft announced a new development framework for SharePoint, based on pure client side technologies.
+Microsoft announced a need development framework for SharePoint, based on pure client side technologies.
 This framework would be utilising a combination of Node.js, Gulp, TypeScript, React and Knockout.
-It marked a radical change to the way we develop apps using established open source frameworks for pure client side with SharePoint office 365 and eventually SharePoint 2016.